-Use the hypergeometric distribution for samples drawn from relatively small populations, without replacement.
-For example, this distribution is used in Fisher's exact test to test the difference between two proportions and in acceptance sampling by attributes for sampling from an isolated lot of finite size.
+Use the hypergeometric distribution for samples that are drawn from relatively small populations, without replacement.
+For example, the hypergeometric distribution is used in Fisher's exact test to test the difference between two proportions, and in acceptance sampling by attributes for sampling from an isolated lot of finite size.

-The hypergeometric distribution is described by 3 parameters: population size, event count in population, and sample size.
+The hypergeometric distribution is defined by 3 parameters: population size, event count in population, and sample size.

-Suppose there are ten cars you would like to test drive (N = 10), and five of them have turbo engines (x = 5).
+Suppose that there are ten cars available for you to test drive (N = 10), and five of the cars have turbo engines (x = 5).
 If you test drive three of the cars (n = 3), what is the probability that two of the three cars that you drive will have turbo engines?

-The probability that you will randomly select two cars with turbo engines when you test drive three of the ten cars you are interested in is 41.67%.
+The probability that you will randomly select exactly two cars with turbo engines when you test drive three of the ten cars is 41.67%.

 Both the hypergeometric distribution and the binomial distribution describe the number of times an event occurs in a fixed number of trials.
-In the binomial distribution, trials are independent.
+For the binomial distribution, the probability is the same for every trial.
 For the hypergeometric distribution, each trial changes the probability for each subsequent trial because there is no replacement.